bristol-seds/pico-tracker/firmware/Pre-flight.md

   - `APRS_ENABLE` is set if APRS is to be used on the flight
   - `APRS_USE_GEOFENCE` is set
   - `DEBUG_USE_INTWATCHDOG` can be disabled during flight.
 This saves some power

+- In `watchdog.h`
+  - Set the various `MAXIDLE` values to values determined during testing.
+These define how many sleep cycles are permitted in that state before we stop kicking the watchdog.
+0xFFFF seems like a good conservative value, but you may want to be more agressive.